Quantum Invariants of 3-manifolds and NP vs #P

 First, we define a length $|\cdot|$ for moves.
-A handle-slide $(g, x) \to (g, yxz)$ is described by two words $\alpha_y$ and $\alpha_z$ in the Dehn twist generators of $\MCG(\Sigma_g)$; we define the length of such a move to be $|\alpha_y| + |\alpha_z|$.
-A stabilization move is described by a single bit which determines if the genus should increase or decrease; the length of a stabilization move is thus always one.
+The length of a handle-slide $(g, \alpha) \mapsto (g, \beta\alpha\beta')$ is the sum $|\beta| + |\beta'|$ of the lengths of the relevant words.
+A stabilization move is described by a single bit, which determines if the genus should increase or decrease.
+In either case, the length of a stabilization move is one.
 The length $|s|$ of a sequence $s$ of handle-slides and stabilization moves is simply the sum of the lengths of all the moves in the sequence.
 Now we are ready to define a distance between a pair $(g, \alpha)$ and $(g', \alpha')$ of Heegaard splittings:

 If no sequence of moves suffices, then the distance is defined to be infinite.
-The distinction between finite and infinite distance captures the notion of 3-manifold homeomorphism. \begin{thm} ~\cite{Singer, Rei} Let $(g, \alpha)$ and $(g', \alpha')$ be two Heegaard splittings.
+If the distance is finite, we will write $(g, \alpha) \sim (g', \alpha')$ and say that the two Heegaard splittings are equivalent.
+This precisely captures the notion of 3-manifold homeomorphism. \begin{thm} ~\cite{Rei, Singer} Let $(g, \alpha)$ and $(g', \alpha')$ be two Heegaard splittings.
 Then $\dist((g, \alpha), (g', \alpha'))$ is finite if and only if the corresponding 3-manifolds $M_{g, \alpha}$ and $M_{g', \alpha'}$ are homeomorphic. \end{thm}